Chandani1008/cicero/DEVELOPERS.md

 readable messages** that are easy to follow when looking through the **project history** and **git logs**.
 But also, we use the git commit messages to **generate the Cicero change log**.

-The commit message formatting can be added using a version of typical git workflow.
+The commit message formatting can be added using a version of a typical git workflow.

 ### Commit Message Format
 Each commit message consists of a mandatory **type**, **scope**, **subject**, and **footer**.
 This is a specific format: